FFL Makerspaces FAQs

 10. What are other libraries doing?

-While we are first library to provide public access to 3D printing technologies, other libraries are also now offering access to maker technologies.
+While we were the first library to provide public access to 3D printing technologies, other libraries are also now offering access to maker technologies.
 Such libraries include:

 11. Other questions?

 Read more about our maker programs and services:

 - Library Journal: "Made in a Library" webinar